Ultimate Six

 Ultimate Six is a seven-issue comic book limited series and crossover between Spider-Man and the Ultimates (2003), featuring the Ultimate Marvel version of the Sinister Six.
 The series was written by Brian Michael Bendis, penciled by Trevor Hairsine and inked by Danny Miki.

 Publication history

+Ultimate Six is a seven-issue limited series published by Marvel Comics from November 2003 to June 2004.
+The series is a crossover featuring Spider-Man and The Ultimates against the Ultimate universe incarnation of the Sinister Six.
+Each issue of the series was released monthly and formed a connected story arc following the events of Ultimate Spider-Man #46.
+The first issue debuted in November 2003, with the final issue published in June 2004.